VJAI/Waiter/README.md

 </body>
 ```

-Don't reference the files by `href` or `src`, that beats the purpose of Waiter!
+Don't reference the files by `href` or `src` and that beats the purpose of Waiter!
 You can further improve the experience by compression.

 ## Options and Customization

-`manual` - Boolean, default `false`.
+`manual` - boolean, defaults to `false`.
 When supplied `true`, removing the waiter has to be manually called by `window.waitOver()`.

 You can pass this option as an attribute in the &lt;script&gt; tag.